daimresearch/sb-addon-permutation-table/CONTRIBUTING.md

 - Details about the problem your pull request solves or the feature it adds.
 - Any relevant information or context that may help with the review process.

+If your pull request contains changes of code, make PR to `dev` branch. otherwise, make PR to `maintenance` branch.

 ## Contact

 If you have any questions or need further assistance, you can use our [Disscusions](https://github.com/daimresearch/sb-addon-permutation-table/discussions)